-Yuchai believes that the current production capacity of all engine lines will meet the expected demand.
-Yuchai is continuously assessing the market demand and devising production strategies to secure and meet new market opportunities.
+Yuchai believes that the current production capacity of all engine lines shall cater for the organic growth of business from its products offering and portfolio.
+Nevertheless, Yuchai is cautiously assessing the continuous upgrade and enhancement of manufacturing capabilities in meeting the market expectation.
+Yuchai is also continuously analyzing customer experience and devising production strategies to secure and seize market opportunities.